 Mr. Geres is the Chief Legal Officer of the Corporation.
 He holds a law degree and is a member of the Brazilian Bar Association since 1994.
 He holds a graduate degree in Tax Law from Pontifical Catholic University of São Paulo (PUC-SP).
 He also holds a bachelor's degree in Business Administration from PUC-SP, a master's degree in Political and Economic Law at Universidade Presbiteriana Mackenzie and a Certificate in Global Business Administration from the Thunderbird School of Business (USA)

-Mr. Tang David is an Executive Officer with no Specific Title.
+Mr. Tang David, 50 years old, joined Marfrig in 2007 and served as Controller Director, Director of Internal Audit and Executive Officer with no Specific Title.
 He worked for 11 years (starting in 1991) in the Treasury department of Asea Brown Boveri – ABB Brasil, where his last position was Executive Officer of Banco ABB S.A. (financial arm of ABB Brasil).
 He worked for 4 years (between 2002 and 2006) in the Treasury department of JBS Friboi and his last position was as controller of the in-Natura Division.
-He served as Director of Internal Audit at the Corporation between 2007 and 2010.

 Rodrigo Marçal Filho